 The Embassy of the Free Mind is a very unique museum and library in Amsterdam, with a focus on philosophical Hermetic texts, along with books on alchemy, mysticism and religious studies (such as freemasonry, kabbalah and grail).
 Even if you’re not particularly interested in these topics, the collection includes many very old manuscripts along with fascinating exhibits on history, science, art and spirituality.

-Originally opened by the author Dan Brown, the Embassy of the Free Mind also often hosts lectures, themed tours or even concerts.
+Officially opened by the author Dan Brown (author of The Da Vinci Code), the Embassy of the Free Mind also often hosts lectures, themed tours or even concerts.
 There are regular special exhibits on as well, so check out the website to see what’s on as well as prices (it isn’t free unless you have one of the museum cards you can get in the Netherlands) and opening times.

 Book-ish Places to Stay in Amsterdam